pypa/pipenv/README.md

 -   Enables truly *deterministic builds*, while easily specifying *only what you want*.
 -   Generates and checks file hashes for locked dependencies.
--   Automatically install required Pythons, if `pyenv` is available.
+-   Automatically install required Pythons, if `pyenv` or `asdf` is available.
 -   Automatically finds your project home, recursively, by looking for a `Pipfile`.
 -   Automatically generates a `Pipfile`, if one doesn\'t exist.
 -   Automatically creates a virtualenv in a standard location.
--   Automatically adds/removes packages to a `Pipfile` when they are un/installed.
+-   Automatically adds/removes packages to a `Pipfile` when they are installed/uninstalled.
 -   Automatically loads `.env` files, if they exist.

-The main commands are `install`, `uninstall`, and `lock`, which generates a `Pipfile.lock`.
-These are intended to replace `$ pip install` usage, as well as manual virtualenv management (to activate a virtualenv, run `$ pipenv shell`).
+For command reference, see [Commands](https://pipenv.pypa.io/en/latest/commands/).

 ### Basic Concepts